-Materiale classes are not part of the USDFBC Series, but are often held in conjunction with the Series.
-Horses entered in a Materiale class will be ridden in a group and judged on movement, potential as a dressage horse, and an overall general impression.
-Movement, walk, trot, and canter, should demonstrate purity and quality, and correctness.
+Materiale classes are not a required element of the USDFBC Series, but are often held in conjunction.
+Horses entered in a materiale class will be ridden in a group and judged on movement, potential as a dressage horse, and an overall general impression.
+Movement, walk, trot, and canter should demonstrate purity and quality, and correctness.
 Movement at trot and canter should be big, light, and springy.
-Materiale classes may be offered in the following categories: Three-year old Fillies, Three-year old Colts and Geldings, Four and Five-year old Mares, and Four and Five-year old Stallions and Geldings.
-Classes for fillies and mares may not be combined with classes for colts, geldings, or stallions.
-(USEF DR 133.1) Horses must be at least 36 months of age to participate in Materiale Classes.
-For competition purposes, the age of a horse is considered to be one-year old on the first day of January following the actual date of foaling.
+Materiale classes may be offered in the following categories: three-year-old fillies, three-year-old colts and geldings, four-and-five-year-old mares, and four-and-five-year-old stallions and geldings.
+Classes for fillies and mares may not be combined with classes for colts, geldings or stallions, except in Materiale Championship classes (USEF DR204.2.d).
+Horses must be at least 36 months of age to participate in materiale classes.
+For competition purposes, the age of a horse is considered to be one-year-old on the first day of January following the actual date of foaling (USEF GR102.1).

 To be eligible for Materiale HOY, the horse needs a minimum of three scores, from three different USDF/USEF-recognized competitions with a median score of 65% or higher to qualify.
 The horse must be lifetime registered with USDF when scores are earned, rider must be a USDF participating member when scores are earned, and the owner must be a USDF participating or business member when scores are earned.
-For more information see the current USDF Competitor and Member Guide .
+For more information see the current USDF Member Guide.

-All of this information and information on other USDF programs and awards are published in the Competitor and Member Guide .
+All of this information and information on other USDF programs and awards are published in the USDF Member Guide .
 If you are not a Participating or Business member then visit the membership pages of www.usdf.org to see the benefits of these memberships and to fill out an online application.
-To inquire about the USDF Breeders' Championship Series you can e-mail firstname.lastname@example.org.
+To inquire about the USDF Breeders Championship Series you can e-mail firstname.lastname@example.org.